isabella232/nats-js-client-architecture/README.md

-# nats-js-client-architecture
+# Design Discussion for Javascript NATS clients

-Design Discussion for Javascript NATS clients
+This repo captures issues that should be addressed in general on NATS javascript clients.